-^b The net investment (loss) per share data and the redemption fee data were determined using average shares outstanding during the period.
+^a The net investment income (loss) per share data and the redemption fee data were determined using average shares outstanding during the period.

-^c The ratios in this row reflect the impact, if any, of expense offset arrangements with the custodian, and expense reimbursement from the advisor.
+^b The ratios in this row reflect the impact, if any, of expense offset arrangements with the custodian, and expense reimbursement from the advisor.